-The health care provider can diagnose colitis by inserting a flexible tube into the rectum (flexible sigmoidoscopy or colonoscopy) and evaluating specific areas of the colon.
-Biopsies taken during these tests may show changes related to inflammation.
+The health care provider can diagnose colitis by inserting a flexible tube into the rectum (flexible sigmoidoscopy or colonoscopy) and looking at certain areas of the colon.
+You may have biopsies taken during this exam.
+Biopsies may show changes related to inflammation.

 Other studies that can identify colitis include:

 Your treatment will depend on the cause of the disease.

 The outlook will vary depending on the cause of the problem.